natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     In [5]: intf, ip, status, protocol = interface[0], interface[1], interface[2], interface[3]

 When you unpack variables, each item in list falls into the corresponding variable.
-It is important to keep in mind that variables on the left should be exactly as many elements in the list.
+It is important to take into account that there should be exactly as many variables on the left as there are elements in the list.

 If amount of variables are less or more, there will be an exception: